seongyooncho/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The result seems quite stable to me.
-But you can see it's failing sometime in video and test_image #1.
-I believe it can be fixed if I apply sanity checks and smoothing filters.
+The radius is not quite accurate, and seems unstable.
+I believe it can be improved if I apply sanity checks and smoothing filters.